Best Claude Model for Coding: Opus vs Sonnet vs Haiku

 Task: "Write a rate limiter middleware for Express.js"

 The pattern repeats across tasks: Haiku gives you the minimum viable implementation.
-Sonnet gives you a production-ready version.
-Opus gives you what a senior engineer would write after thinking about failure modes.
+Sonnet gives you a strong first draft.
+Opus gives you the version that spends more attention on failure modes.

 When to Use Each Model {#when-to-use}